We talk about SoCs all the time, but very few people pay attention to GPUs. GPUs? What is a GPU?

 GPU RANKINGS

-The following are the GPU rankings rated on the basis of performance.
+The following are the GPU rankings rated based on performance.
 One GPU can be paired with several SoCs.
 The Adreno 618 can be found on the SD720G, SD730 and SD730G.

 Apple: A13, A12 and A11 Bionic GPU